-Coursework assesses candidates' physical performance, including an ability to interrelate planning, performing and evaluating whilst undertaking activity and the ability to analyse and improve their own and others' performance in four practical activities each worth 15% of the syllabus total.
+Coursework assesses candidates' physical performance, including an ability to interrelate planning, performing and evaluating whilst undertaking activity in four practical activities worth 50% of the syllabus total.

 The four practical activities must be chosen from a minimum of two of the six categories outlined.